 For 15 years, I have worked non-stop, almost obsessively, trying to progress to new levels with my art.
 Through a lot of trial and error, I have developed a technique I am finally pleased with:

 I shoot pictures under specific atmospheric conditions

 I edit, using several computer programs.
 I increase contrasts, saturate some colors, desaturate other colors, add texture layers.

 I mount to cradled wood panels using acid free adhesive

 I protect with several layers of a UV protected, museum quality varnish for digital media.

 Josh Steele Photography

-I am an Iowa landscape photographer based in Des Moines focusing on rural and rugged landscapes.
-After several years of shooting and displaying my work to only family and friends I am venturing out to more public venues.
-This will be my first year at festivals and I am looking forward to continuing to share my experiences with the public.
+I am an Iowa landscape and nature photographer based in Des Moines focusing on rural and rugged landscapes both within the state of Iowa and throughout the United States.
+Rocks, trees and water are a favorite subject of mine and I try to incorporate these elements into my photography whenever I can.
+This will be my second year at festivals and I am looking forward to continuing to share my experiences with the public.